South of Salzburg rises a small mountain: the Dürrnberg with its peak, the "Zinken", at 1300 meters high.

-Down in the valley, valuable and interesting finds from the Celtic period are on display in Hallein’s Celtic Museum.
+In the valley, the most valuable and interesting artifacts from the Celtic period are displayed at the Hallein Celtic Museum.

 >